ArduPilot/ardupilot_wiki/plane/source/docs/reversing-servos-and-setting-normalelevon-mode.rst

 .. _reversing-servos-and-setting-normalelevon-mode:

 ===============================================
-Normal/Elevon/VTail Mode &amp; Reversing Servos
+Normal/Elevon/VTail Mode & Reversing Servos
 ===============================================

 Every aircraft is different, and as people familiar with RC know, you've